Brian-E-Nguyen/BEN-Website/README.md

 ## Licensing

 Feel free to inspect my code and reuse what is appropriate.
-You may not use any photos/icons that have the `BEN_` or `BEN-` p refix without my permission, as they are owned by me.
+You may not use any photos/icons that have the `BEN_` or `BEN-` prefix without my permission, as they are owned by me.
 All other directories and files are MIT Licensed.

 ## Images